 In addition to the letter of nomination, the applicant shall arrange to have a letter of recommendation submitted.
 Applicants are advised to select an individual who can best speak to their accomplishments and scholarly/creative potential.
 A strong second letter does more than reiterate the identical points made in the mentor's letter of recommendation.
 At times, a recommendation coming from someone in a different department or program within the university than the mentor, or from outside of Elon, can provide such a supplementary perspective.
 The letter should address both the accomplishments the applicant has already demonstrated and those qualities of mind (intellectual passion, originality, persistence, breadth of interest, openness to intellectual and personal inquiry and reflection) that demonstrate outstanding potential.
 While personal character is of course a virtue, both letters should primarily address the applicant's promise for the scholarly/creative work being proposed.

-In submitting an application, students thereby give consent to the selection committee (1) to retrieve their Elon transcript to verify their cumulative grade point average and (2) to check with the judicial hearing officer concerning any significant history of violations of the academic or social honor codes.
+In submitting an application, students thereby give consent to the selection committee to check with the judicial hearing officer concerning any significant history of violations of the academic or social honor codes.
 Applicants chosen for the final round of consideration will be interviewed.

 The selection committee reviews applications and decides upon awards.
 The following criteria were designed to be reasonably clear, but not so prescriptive as to constrain creative, original, or diverse proposals.
 Overarching criteria include: